Noam-miron/var-test/README.md

 }
 ```

-The static site tester gets redeployed automatically by terraform on code change thanks to an md5 hash on file.
+The static site tester and fumction code get redeployed automatically by terraform on code change thanks to an md5 hash on files.

 the API url is automatically embedded in site html file during deployment using envsubst.